Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 * Fix playlist gallery issue

 = Embed Plus for YouTube WordPress Plugin 11.8 =
-* Improved AJAX theme compatability
+* Improved AJAX theme compatibility
 * Ability to choose which roles can use the editor wizard
 * Volume + autoplay fix